Buying real estate in the Dominican Republic?

 Sources: Dominican Today, Travel Pulse, SSRN, SE Florida ULI

-3) Stricter environmental rules will go up building costs, driving up final sale prices dramatically
+3) Stricter environmental rules will raise building costs, affecting final sale prices

 Stricter environmental regulations are making it more expensive to build homes in the Dominican Republic.